choojs/nanocomponent/README.md

 React's `.shouldComponentUpdate()` method, but only using native DOM methods.

 Runs a `_render` function whenever arguments changed according to an `_update` function.
-If the `_update` function determines an update is needed, a newly `_render`ed bel element is returned.
+If the `_update` function determines an update is needed, a newly `_render`ed bel element is calculated and then [`nanomorph`][nm]ed onto the children nodes of the last render.
-If an update is not needed, a `_proxy` element is returned instead.
+After the first render, a `_proxy` element is always returned.
+When the component is removed from the live DOM tree, all internal proxy and element references are deleted.

 ## Features
 - makes rendering elements _very fast™_